avaframe/AvaFrame/docs/moduleAna1Tests.rst

 tend to give different results for the same physical problem, boundary conditions and initial conditions if the mesh or grid orientation is different.
 In this test, the same physical problem is fed to the DFA module changing only the grid orientation.
-The energy line test is applied to each of the simulations and the runouts compared.
-An AIMEC analysis of the peak results (previously rotated so that they have the same flow direction) is also carried out to give a more detailed idea of the spatial difference between the simulations.
+The energy line test is applied to each of the simulations and the runouts are compared.
+An AIMEC analysis of the peak results (previously rotated so that the results are aligned) is also carried out to give a more detailed idea of the spatial differences between the simulations.

 Inputs